voxpupuli/puppet-zabbix/README.md

 ##Todo
 The following is an overview of todo actions:

-  - Add parameter for manage_firewall and create if needed firewall rules.
-  - Create java gateway class
   - Create rpsec tests.
   - Support for other linux systems.
   - Better documentation.